LiorKogan/V1/README.md

 Note that we need to count each triplet only once (ignoring permutations).

-_**Q100:** Any dragon that Balerion froze more than ten times for less than ten minutes, more than ten times on or after January 1, 1010, more than 15 times for less than ten minutes or on or after January 1, 1010, and more than 100 times altogether_
+_**Q100:** Any dragon Balerion froze more than ten times for less than ten minutes, more than ten times on or after January 1, 1010, more than 15 times for less than ten minutes or on or after January 1, 1010, and more than 100 times altogether_

 ![V1](Pictures/Q100.png)